sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 # Liferay npm SDK Assistant [](id=liferay-npm-sdk-assistant)

-@product@ has several components that rely on npm build tools. *npm SDK* is an abstract umbrella term that refers to all these components as a whole.
-It can be hard keeping track of all the different component versions and which ones are required to use certain features.
-The Liferay npm SDK Assistant is a CLI tool that provides a list of features and their supported component versions, along with your current component versions, so you can update your components to a version that supports the features you need.
+@product@ has several components--collectively known as *npm SDK*--on which certain features rely, but it can be difficult to keep track of the numerous component versions and the features that require them.
+Liferay npm SDK Assistant is a CLI tool that provides a list of features and their supported component versions, along with your current component versions, so you can update your components to a version that supports the features you need.
+This tutorial covers how the Liferay npm SDK Assistant works and how to use it.

 +$$$